-STUDY DESIGN: ENESTnd is a randomized, controlled, open-label, multicenter Phase 3 trial of 846 adult patients with newly diagnosed Ph+ CML-CP.
-Patients were randomized to receive either TASIGNA 400 mg bid (n=281), TASIGNA 300 mg bid (n=282), or imatinib 400 mg qd (n=283).
+ENESTnd STUDY DESIGN: ENESTnd is a randomized, controlled, open-label, multicenter Phase 3 trial of 846 adult patients with newly diagnosed Ph+ CML-CP that included 3 treatment groups.
+The data presented reflect TASIGNA at the recommended dose of 300 mg twice daily (n=282) versus imatinib 400 mg once daily (n=283).
 The daily dose of imatinib could be escalated to 800 mg (400 mg bid), but no dose escalation was permitted with TASIGNA.
 A centralized laboratory was used for RQ-PCR testing.
-The primary end point was MMR at 12 months.
+The primary endpoint was MMR at 12 months.
 MMR was defined as ≥3 logs below baseline (≤0.1% IS) as measured by RQ-PCR assay.
-Patients who did not undergo RQ-PCR assessment at 12 months were considered to have had no response.1-3
+Patients who did not undergo RQ-PCR assessment at 12 months were considered to have had no response.1,3

 Early Molecular Response

 EMR (BCR-ABL1 levels ≤10%) at 3 months with TASIGNA vs imatinib4